x-fer/algotrade2024-docs/docs/docs.md

 Nonrenewable power plants corespond to resources in the game.
 These are: **coal, uranium, biomass, gas, and oil**.

-Nonrenewables require resources to run but produce a lot of stable electricity.
+Nonrenewables require resources to run but produce a lot of stable energy.
 You can set how many resources of each type you want to burn per tick.
 But you cannot burn more resources per tick than power plants of that type that you have.

 - 1 resource burned per tick = 1 power plant is on.

-Power plants are evaluated at the end of the tick, after resource order matching, but before electricity matching.
+Power plants are evaluated at the end of the tick, after resource order matching, but before energy matching.
 If you don't have required resources, some power plants will automatically shut off.

 ### Renewable

 Renewable power plants are **geothermal, wind, solar and hydro**.
 They don't have coresponding resources, but only power plants.

-Renewables always produce electricity following the dataset.
-However, renewables produce less electricity and do it less reliably.
+Renewables always produce energy following the dataset.
+However, renewables produce less energy and do it less reliably.
 You can use modeling to predict how much they will produce since every tick is one hour in the dataset, which means that one day is 24 ticks.
-For example, solar plants will produce more electricity during the daytime.
+For example, solar plants will produce more energy during the daytime.

-You can see an example of electricity production from one solar plant below.
+You can see an example of energy production from one solar plant below.

 <img src="./solar.svg" style="width:480px;height:350px;">

 ## Energy market <a name="energy_market"></a>

 The energy market is simpler than the resource market.
-You will set the price for your electricity.
-Our market will have a certain volume of electricity each tick (electricity demand) and the maximum price at which it will buy electricity.
-It will look for the cheapest electricity from players and buy as much as it can.
+You will set the price for your energy.
+Our market will have a certain volume of energy each tick (energy demand) and the maximum price at which it will buy energy.
+It will look for the cheapest energy from players and buy as much as it can.
 If it is not filled, it will look for more.
-If two players set the same price, we will sell it proportionally to the electricity they have produced.
+If two players set the same price, we will sell it proportionally to the energy they have produced.

 ## Ticks <a name="ticks"></a>